 That's because our professional Reef Guide Michele was the most knowledgeable and passionate guide I've ever met!
 She taught me so much about the reef, pointed out many different corals and managed to spot 7 turtles in a single snorkelling session!

 She also took me out to the best spots and showed me the very rare blue anemone with clown fish families living in it.

-Why the Coral at Frankland Islands is so Healthy?
+Why is the Coral at Frankland Islands is So Healthy?